The PHP logo, imposed over purple, next to the Java logo, imposed over orange

 PHP vs. Java: Overview

-When deciding between PHP vs. Java for your app, it’s important to understand the basic offerings of each.
+When deciding between PHP vs. Java for web development, it’s important to understand the basic offerings of each.
 While both are high-performing backend languages, they serve different purposes and deliver distinctive results for end users.

 What Is PHP?